 IMRT is a method to spare normal tissue from radiation damage, and reduce the risk of toxicity, complications, and secondary malignancy in normal tissues that are still developing.
 IMRT has demonstrated excellent potential in sparing the organs at risk while achieving good local control.
 Therefore, IMRT is helpful in treating pediatric tumors that are sensitive to radiation therapy.
-Please see proton beam guidelines for further details regarding use of protons in pediatric tumors.
+Please see separate Carelon Guidelines for Proton Beam Therapy for further details regarding use of protons in pediatric tumors.